 DJ and Performance Criteria

 Anyone who wishes to DJ or perform some kind of live music during the evening dances is asked to complete the Google form above.
-Applications will open on February 1, 2018, and close 30 days before the Convention on April 25, 2018.
+Applications will close on April 14th, 2019.
 Any late applicants will be put on the "backup" list and will be considered only after those who applied before the deadline.

 Things To Consider Before You Apply

 The furry fandom is a huge community, full of amazing talent (this also applies to the PDX area!)
 We are thrilled to be able to tap into this pool of talent and give people an outlet to perform.
 However, we do request the following of our applicants:

 Technical Proficiency: We do expect that you are familiar with the setup and operation of DJ and audio equipment (especially those bringing your own kit!)
 We will provide performers the opportunity to sound check and prepare their gear each night before the dances, but don't expect us to troubleshoot your equipment.
 It is your responsibility to ensure your equipment is in working order and correctly configured to output audio.
 It is also your responsibility to ensure any hardware you bring is capable of outputting analog audio to an industry standard format (stereo RCA or XLR).
 Note: 1/4" and 1/8" headphone jacks are not an acceptable method of outputting; if your laptop only has a 1/8" headphone output, then buy a USB sound card with an RCA out.
 The mixer Furlandia will provide (DJM-800) has a 1/4" headphone jack for DJs to plug in headphones to queue with.
 It is your responsibility to provide your own headphones.
 If you have 1/8" headphones, it would be wise to get a 1/4" to 1/8" adaptor.